Zwift Training Plans Explained: Cycling & Running Programs to Get Faster

 These workouts are kept short to give you a taste of what training in Zwift has to offer.

-Ready to run?
-5Ks are a great way to get started.
-Five kilometers is about 3.1 miles, or exactly 12.5 laps around a standard running track.
-And, more importantly, it is a distance that anyone can achieve.
 Whether competing against the clock or your own expectations, this plan will help you get ready to run the whole way.
 This approachable and manageable plan builds from walk/jog intervals to progression runs to breaking up a 5k into longer – but manageable – chunks.
 You will have the confidence to take on the distance after working your way through this four-week plan.

 Nail that PR performance on race day.
 Dig into the top end of your aerobic limits and run confidently in the red zone.
 Stand on the starting line, and don’t look back.

-This plan was designed for competitive runners looking for guidance and structure to take them to the next level.
+This plan is designed for competitive runners looking for guidance and structure to take them to the next level.
 A high level of commitment is required in terms of both effort and mileage.
 By the end, you should be fit, fast, and ready to race.

 Meant to be done in-season, use this plan for the final 6-8 weeks leading into a 5k race.
 You should have a strong base under you before beginning this plan.
 The distance and intensity start at a fairly high level and increase quickly.
 This is meant for runners who have experience with structured training, aggressive speed work, and who put a premium on speed.
 This is not a plan that is meant to be done regularly.
 It should be saved for a big push toward a special goal.
 Speedwork is always a challenge, and this plan requires it.